 1. Roof Cleanup

 Wipe down the surface to remove any leftover adhesive, sawdust, or smudges from caulking.
-A mild, RV-safe cleaner works great here—just be gentle on that new membrane.
+A mild, RV-safe cleaner works great.
+You can also use Dicor's RV roof cleaning products.

 2. Inspect